Overview

 | Strait of Gibraltar | Between Spain and Morocco | Atlantic Ocean to Mediterranean Sea | Controls entry to the Mediterranean |

-Mains Relevance: India's energy security depends heavily on the Strait of Hormuz (~80% of India's crude oil imports transit through it) and the Strait of Malacca (key route for trade with East and Southeast Asia).
-The opening of the Northern Sea Route could reduce India's dependence on these chokepoints, which is why India's Arctic Policy (2022) emphasises NSR potential.
+Mains Relevance: India's energy security depends on the Strait of Hormuz and the Strait of Malacca.
+As of 2025, after deliberate diversification, only ~30% of India's crude oil imports transit through the Strait of Hormuz (down from ~45% earlier), per the Ministry of Petroleum & Natural Gas.
+The Strait of Malacca remains the key route for trade with East and Southeast Asia.
+The opening of the Northern Sea Route could further reduce India's dependence on these chokepoints, which is why India's Arctic Policy (2022) emphasises NSR potential.

 Climate Change and Polar Regions